AnicetusCer/pex/README.md

 - Choose to visually dim movies you already own or hide them from the grid entirely.
 - Spot HD airings, including HD upgrades for titles you currently only have in SD.
 - See at a glance which films are already scheduled to record in Plex.
-- Bring channel art, genre groupings, and on-demand IMDb ratings (click the ⭐ button in the detail pane) into the experience while keeping everything cached locally for speedy, offline-friendly launches.
+- Bring channel art, genre groupings, and on-demand TMDb ratings (click the ⭐ button in the detail pane) into the experience while keeping everything cached locally for speedy, offline-friendly launches.

 To get rolling, copy `config.example.json` (or the platform-specific samples in `make_portable/`) to `config.json` and fill in your Plex database paths.
 The only real prerequisite is that you're using Plex DVR with its standard EPG—Pex mirrors Plex's own library database to figure out what you already own, so there's no filesystem scraping or directory configuration to babysit.